Kons-5/IST-SCom/README.md

 docker-compose down
 ```
 Or if the `-d` flag was not used, simply use `Ctrl + c` on the terminal `docker-compose up` was invoked

+## Questions

+1. A player can wave as long as it has the turn to play, correct?
+Therefore, even if the player still has the ability to fire, it can still wave their turn.
+2. It's the player responsibility to wave their turn when all their fleet is sunk, correct?
+(Either way, my proof fails if the player tries to fire with a sunken fleet)